AniaJezierska/Weather-journal-app/README.md

 # Weather-Journal App Project

-This project requires creating an asynchronous web application that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
+This project requires creating an asynchronous web application that uses the web API and user data to dynamically update the Weather-Journal UI.

 ## Dependency installation
 ```